Kelowna British Columbia, Canada Travel Guide

 Always review the deposit and cancellation policies before confirming your booking.
 Policies vary by property and season, especially with stricter terms during peak times.

-For camping, sites book out months in advance via the BC Parks website as soon as booking opens (typically in spring for summer dates).
+For camping, sites book out months in advance via the BC Parks website as soon as booking opens (typically in the spring season for summer dates).